PEmicro logo

 Read more...

-This blog post gives a step-by-step example of a company that wants to use the ProCryption Security features of custom encryption and image limitations to:
+This article features a step-by-step example of a company that wants to use the ProCryption Security features of custom encryption and image limitations to:

 • Secure their programming images/IP from their own source computers all the way to their own Cyclone programmers at an external manufacturer